sadiaTab/sadiaTab/README.md

 Here are some ideas to get you started:
 -->
-Data Science and Machine Learning Specialist with a PhD in Computer Science.
+Machine Learning Specialist with a PhD in Computer Science.

 Key Skills:
 - Programming: Python, Java, Matlab, SQL, Postgresql